-Before even beginning to wonder if there might be truth to this claim, it’s important to keep in mind that everyone thinks their position is right.
-Otherwise, it wouldn’t be their position.
-If they thought their position was wrong, they’d take another one.
-Baptists think they’re at least basically “right.”
-So do Lutherans.
-So do Presbyterians.
-And so do Catholics.
-This isn’t an argument against Catholicism any more than it is against any position a person might hold.
+It’s important to keep in mind that everyone thinks their position is right — or it wouldn’t be their position.
+After all, if they thought their position was wrong, they would take another.
+Therefore, this isn’t an argument against Catholicism any more than it is against any position a person might hold.

-There are many, many great resources out there for learning about the Catholic Church.
+There are many, many great resources available for deepening your knowledge of the Catholic Church.
 Here are some of our favorites.

 by Fr.
 Paul Haffner